THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 1.
 Members.

-The Society shall consist of two classes of members: Regular and Student.
+The Society shall consist of two classes of members: Professional and Trainee.
+Both member classes are eligible to vote if they are in good standing.

 Section 4.
 Dues and Assessments.

 The Board of Directors shall set annual dues and special assessments to the Members according to the needs of the Society.
-The Membership year starts with the commencement of the Annual Meeting.
+Trainee Members shall receive a discounted membership rate.
+The membership begins on the first day of the calendar year in which the payment is received and cannot be applied retroactively to previous years or prospectively to future years.

 Section 1.
 Annual Meeting.